 In the ordinary course of business, in order to meet the financing needs of its customers, the Bank enters into arrangements that are not recognized on its balance sheet.
-As of December 31, 2010, the Bank's off-balance sheet arrangements included letters of credit, stand-by letters of credit, guarantees (commercial risk and country risk), credit derivatives and credit commitments (including unused commitments and other commitments).
+As of December 31, 2011, the Bank's off-balance sheet arrangements included letters of credit, stand-by letters of credit, guarantees (commercial risk and country risk), credit derivatives and credit commitments (including unused commitments and other commitments).
 These arrangements are kept off-balance sheet as long as the Bank does not incur an obligation relating to them or itself become entitled to an asset.
 Such off-balance sheet arrangements are exposed to credit risk.
 Therefore, a reserve for losses on off-balance sheet credit risk is recognized on the balance sheet, with the resulting provision recorded in the income statement.
-As of December 31, 2010, total reserves for losses on off-balance sheet amounted to \$13 million, compared to \$27 million as of December 31, 2009.
+As of December 31, 2011, total reserves for losses on off-balance sheet arrangements amounted to \$9 million, compared to \$13 million as of December 31, 2010, and compared to \$27 million as of December 31, 2009.
 See Item 18, "Financial Statements," note 8 and 18.

-As of December 31, 2010, the total off-balance sheet portfolio amounted \$381 million, compared to \$332 million as of December 31, 2009.
+As of December 31, 2011, the total off-balance sheet portfolio amounted \$364 million, compared to \$381 million as of December 31, 2010, and compared to \$332 million as of December 31, 2009.